Get top tips on what to see and do, pick up a local map or find out the weather forecast…

 The visitor centre is based in the pretty village of Balmaha, one of the most popular locations in the Loch Lomond and the Trossachs National Park.
 Set on the east side of the iconic Loch Lomond and at the foot of Conic Hill on the famous West Highland Way, it offers stunning woodlands, water and mountains.

-The Centre also has internet access, children’s activities, a play area and public toilets (30p).
+The Centre has children’s activities, a play area and toilets (£0.50 charge).

 VisitScotland’s Aberfoyle Information Centre is centrally located in Main Street and can offer inspiration and advice to help you make the most of your time in this beautiful part of Scotland.
 Public toilets are next door.